lynx-x-ray-observatory/soxs/doc/source/command_line/events.rst

       event_file            The event file to use to make the image. out_file              The file to write the image to.

-    optional arguments:
+    options:
       -h, --help            show this help message and exit --coord_type COORD_TYPE
                             The type of coordinate to bin into the image.
 Can be 'sky' or 'det'.
-Default: 'sky'
-      --emin EMIN           The minimum energy of the photons to put in the image, in keV.
+Default: 'sky' --emin EMIN           The minimum energy of the photons to put in the image, in keV.
       --emax EMAX           The maximum energy of the photons to put in the image, in keV.
       --tmin TMIN           The minimum time of the photons to put in the image, in s.
       --tmax TMAX           The maximum time of the photons to put in the image, in s.
+      --bands BANDS         A list of energy bands to restrict the counts used to make the image, in the form of emin1,emax1:emin2,emax2...
+Used as an alternative to emin and emax.
       --overwrite           Overwrite an existing file with the same name.
       --expmap_file EXPMAP_FILE
                             Supply an exposure map file to divide this image by to get a flux map.
       --reblock REBLOCK     Change this value to reblock the image to larger or smaller pixel sizes.
 Only supported for sky coordinates.
 Default: 1

 Examples
 ++++++++